awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_sns_async/Readme.md

-# Creating an asynchronous publish/subscription web application that translates messages
+# Creating an asynchronous publish/subscription web application that translates messages using the AWS SDK for Java

 ## Purpose